lesterphillip/SVCC23_FastSVC/README.md

 ### Reimplementation Samples
 You can see some samples of the original paper's reimplementation [here.](https://drive.google.com/drive/folders/1VDlyQDsvZZ2UujfY3axnUoKeCBM-h-Kx?usp=share_link)

+## Description of the FastSVC System
+To help people get started with SVC, we also developed a decomposed version of FastSVC to improve training time.
+Please refer to recipe in `egs/svcc23/baseline02`

 ---
 ## Pretrained models and demo for SVCC23 dataset